Here are 3 ways advanced Pinterest marketing strategies can super focus your blogging efforts, save time and supercharge your traffic.

 1. Do An Audit of Your Current Pinterest Standings

-The very first thing you should do to find out what is already working on Pinterest is to do a site audit.
+The very first thing you should do to find out what is already working on Pinterest is to check your Pinterest stats.
+Analytics > Overview

 Spying on Ahref.com, they have some pins that are working.
 Those three same posts have 108 repins just on those three posts.
 You can tell that three different people pinned it by looking at the bottom and seeing the name of the pinner and the board they put it on!